mdehollander/biosb-metagenomics/docs/data-processing/binning.md

     checkm lineage_wf -t 8 -x fa binned_genomes/ checkm_taxonomy/

 This command will take some time but it will give us a detailed breakdown of each genome predicted taxonomy and completeness.

+With the bam files, a coverage file can also be created with the tool CoverM

+    coverm contig -b data/precomputed/bam/sample_*.sorted.bam -m mean -t 16 -o coverage.tsv